David Sylvian & Holger Czukay

 Release date: 22nd June 2018

-Today, Grönland Records are proud to announce the reissue of one of ambient music’s hidden gems, by two unique musicians whose paths originally crossed in the early-eighties while working on Sylvian’s debut solo album, ‘Brilliant Trees’.
-In 1986, David Sylvian – of British Art-Pop band Japan – and Holger Czukay – founding member and bassist in legendary German Kosmiche band Can – were ostensibly reconvening for Sylvian to record a vocal for Czukay’s forthcoming album ‘Rome Remains Rome’.
-But on arriving at Czukay’s studio – a former cinema in Köln – Sylvian began playing freeform, improvising on readily available instruments located in the studio itself.
-No sooner had Sylvian, on whatever instrument he’d been applying himself, start to structurally define/refine the performance than Czukay would stop the recording he’d surreptitiously been making.
-Czukay had attempted to capture the process of creation without a musician’s inclination for refinement.
-This process, drawn out over two nights, gave birth to the duo’s first, full-fledged, collaboration, ‘Plight and Premonition’.
+Grönland Records is proud to announce the reissue of one of the hidden gems of ambient music.
+The album comes from two unique musicians whose paths originally crossed in the early eighties while working on Sylvian's debut solo album "Brilliant Trees".
+In 1986, David Sylvian - of British art-pop band Japan - and Holger Czukay - founding member and bassist of legendary German kosmiche band Can - reunited ostensibly so that Sylvian could record a vocal part for Czukay's upcoming album "Rome Remains Rome".
+However, when he arrived at Czukay's studio - a former cinema in Cologne - Sylvian began playing freely and improvising on instruments present in the studio itself.
+No sooner had Sylvian - on whatever instrument he was exerting himself on at the time - started to structurally define/refine the performance than Czukay stopped the recording he had been secretly making.
+Czukay had attempted to capture the process of creation without a musician's tendency toward refinement.
+This process, which stretched over two nights, produced the duo's first full-fledged collaboration: "Plight and Premonition"

-Having been out of print for some time, the parallels between the original release 30 years ago and now are quite stark; at the time of recording the Cold War was lifting – but still very real – after a bitter winter.
-The names “Plight & Premonition” and “Flux & Mutability” themselves hint at an instability.
-In Sylvian’s words, the sessions seemed to touch on something: “A form of music that seemed to have been created while we were absent by instruments abandoned to the earth and the woods, sounded by the coarse winter elements.”
+As the album has been out of print for some time, the parallels between the original release 30 years ago and today are quite strong; at the time of recording, the Cold War was just winding down after a bitterly cold winter - but still very real.
+The names 'Plight & Premonition' and 'Flux & Mutability' themselves suggest instability.
+In Sylvian's words, the recordings seemed to touch on something: "A form of music that seemed to have been created during our absence by instruments left to the earth and the forests, resounding in the harsh winter weather."

-The version of ‘Plight and Premonition’ included here is a new mix by Sylvian from 2002.
-All the recordings have been fully remastered.
-The packaging has been redesigned by Chris Bigg with Art Direction by Sylvian with new, previously unseen, photographs by Yuka Fujii, accompanied by an extensive essay by David Toop.
+The version of "Plight and Premonition" included here is a new mix by Sylvian from 2002.
+All recordings have been fully remastered.
+The packaging has been redesigned by Chris Bigg under the art direction of Sylvian and includes new, previously unpublished photography by Yuka Fujii and an extensive essay by David Toop.